This post may contain affiliate links. Thank you for your support.

 Just kidding!
 You’ve just made apple sauce!
 Make sure you save that to enjoy later. 🙂

-Another quick way to get your DIY home scent going is to put it in a pot on the stove and boil it at a low temperature with a bit of water.
-This disperses the scent more quickly than a crock pot, but you do need to keep adding a little bit more water every so often.
-Here’s how to get a fresh woodsy scent in your home:
+Another quick way to get your DIY home scent going is to put it in a pot on the stove and boil it at a low temperature with water.
+This disperses the scent more quickly through steam than a crock pot, but you do need to keep adding a little bit more water every so often.

-- A few pine branches, clipped from outside and trimmed to fit into a pot
+- A few evergreen branches, clipped from outside and trimmed to fit into a pot

 - A teaspoon of cinnamon

-Let it boil away happily until you’re done with it.
+Let the mixture boil away happily until you’re done with it.
 You’ve just made pine sauce!
 Just kidding.
 This one really should be discarded after you’re done with it.

 - 1 tablespoon of cinnamon

-Combine all of these ingredients for a spicy scent that will feel nice and homey right up until Christmas time!
+Combine all of these ingredients in a pot for a spicy scent that will feel welcoming and homey right up until Christmas time.
 I found that using generic brand ground cloves rather than whole cloves made this recipe a lot more economical.
-Whole cloves can get expensive and really aren’t necessary for something like this.
+Whole cloves can get expensive and really aren’t necessary for something like this, although if you’re looking to make a simmer pot that looks as beautiful as it smells, definitely go for whole cloves and cinnamon sticks rather than the ground varieties of each.

-DIY Home Scent Spray Version of the Orange and Clove Recipe
+DIY Home Scent Spray Variation: Orange and Clove

-The oils required to make this sweet-smelling spray seem to be some of the most reasonably prices and easy to find as far as I’ve been able to tell.
+The essential oils required to make this sweet-smelling spray seem to be some of the most reasonably priced and easy to find as far as I’ve been able to tell.
 If you really love this scent combination, why not make a spray version for yourself as well?

 - A few drops of orange or mandarin orange essential oil